-Central Lyon pays for the college course and the student pays for all textbook costs.
+Central Lyon pays for the cost of the college course.
 Please contact the School Counselor if you have questions.

 NCAA Eligibility Center

 Athletes who plan to participate in sports at the Division I or II level must earn a qualifying high school grade point average in 16 core courses.
 The "NCAA Guide for the College-Bound Student-Athlete," which contains the rules and regulations can be obtained on-line at: www.ncaaclearinghouse.net.
 All applications must be completed on-line.